 Eat more plants, less meat

 A WWF report found 60% of global biodiversity loss is down to meat-based diets which put huge strain on the Earth’s resources.
 If everyone ate the nutritionally recommended amount of animal products, we’d need 13% less land to grow feed - land that could be used for wildlife conservation.
-Get proteins from other sources such as peas, beans and nuts instead.
+Get proteins from other sources such as legumes, beans and nuts instead.
 Find out more about sustainable food.

 Protect our oceans